hirahamed/assembla_validation_gui/README.md

 - Step 1: create a file named as "creds_personal.py"
-place your assembla scret keys inside it, for example:
+place your assembla secret keys inside it, for example:

 access_key= "xxxxxxxxxxxxxxxxxxxxxxxxx";

 access_secret = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

+-- To create assembla secret keys: go to your assembla:
+-- Now go to profile from settings.
+-- select "API Applications & Sessions", in this tab "Register new personal key".
+-- check the "API access" and "Repository access".
+By following above method you will get your access and secret keys.

 - Step 2: place this "creds_personal.py" in the same directory where you are cloning this.